smknstd/modern-php-cheatsheet/README.md

 ![php-version-80](https://shields.io/badge/php->=8.0-blue)

-You can use a “union type” that accepts values of multiple different types, rather than a single one:
+Since PHP 8.0, you can use a “union type” that accepts values of multiple different types, rather than a single one:

 ```php
 function myFunction(string|int|array $param): string|int|array